Chiefs superfan known as ‘Da Beard’ dies in Independence crash

 “One of my other friends, Austin, who was a friend with Daniel, sent me a message and told me what had happened and how it had happened, and…. that was rough.”

-FOX4 had interviewed Nelson a number of times.
-We talked to him in January 2020, right before the Chiefs beat the San Francisco 49ers in the Super Bowl.
+WDAF-TV had interviewed Nelson a number of times and talked to him in January 2020, right before the Chiefs beat the San Francisco 49ers in the Super Bowl.
 Nelson went to that game and the Super Bowl three years later in Arizona, where the Chiefs beat the Philadelphia Eagles.

 “I think the game really took a toll on him yesterday.
 That loss was hard,” Schmidt said.
 “I think he let things go.”